jjshoots/RemoteIDSpoofer/README.md

 This spawns 16 different fake drones broadcasting RemoteID, with them all flying in random directions around a particular GPS location.

+Do check that whatever device you're using to detect the drones can sniff packets from the air fast enough.
+If you're using OpenDroneID available on the App Store or Play Store, you'll have to disable scan throttling for your device, and run the app for ~5-10 minutes before all 16 drones are actually "in the air".

 <img src="./images/proof.jpg"  width="600">

 ## Installation